top of page

 The Saint and His Bees by Dessi Jackson

 We are all called to be saints--and not all saints built hospitals and founded Orders--some were ordinary, wonderful, and just worked with God’s plan...like St. Modomnoc of Wales who brought his bees to Ireland.
-While reading this book, encourage children to be the best version of themselves, and keep working to be the saint - simple or huge - that God calls them to be!
+While reading this book, encourage children to be the best version of themselves, and to keep working to be the saint - simple or huge - that God calls them to be!
+The last page reminds us that the descendants of St. Modomnoc's bees can still be found at a Church in Ireland...

 The New St. Joseph Baltimore Catechism

 Utilize this book from First Holy Communion through Adulthood to learn or be reminded of the basics of our Faith.
 For years, I've taught First Holy Communion with this as a text - but heads up, its presentation and graphics are, with old-fashioned frankness, true and to the point (Heaven and Hell).
 There is a Pink Book 1 and a Grey Book 2 version of this.
 They are essentially the same book: book No. 1 is meant for a younger listener, book No. 2 is meant for older children who readily read and answer questions by themselves.
 Either book speaks to adults seeking answers as well.
-This book warrants a spot on the bookshelf next to the Catechism of the Catholic Church.
+This book warrants a spot on the bookshelf next to the Catechism of the Catholic Church - whether you're young or old.

 The Secret of the Shamrock by Lisa M. Hendey